 Doris Lima (ETH Zurich, iFA), Master Thesis: A GAN-based framework for data-driven optimization programs.
 (2021)

 Jordan Mignan (ETH Zurich, D-MAVT), Master Thesis: Coupled vs. Decoupled: A study on Modelling District Heating Systems.
 (2020)

 Alicia Lerbinger (ETH Zurich, D-MAVT), Semester project: A Python Module for Linking Energyhub and EnergyPlus Tools.
 (2020)

-Students interested in the following topics can send me an email describing their interests and expertise:
+Students who are seeking an internship and intrigued about the following topics can send me an unsolicited email describing their background and interests: